Katarina witch trials: Second trials

 After the first executions, two young maidservants, Margareta Matsdotter and Maria Jöransdotter, voluntarily reported themselves to the authorities for witchcraft.
 It has been speculated that Margareta Matsdotter and Maria Jöransdotter were suicidal and saw an opportunity to commit suicide by using the authorities to execute them, which was to reason to why they cooperated despite being fully sane.
-That they had reported themselves reportedly took the child witnesses by surprise, since Margareta Matsdotter and Maria Jöransdotter had not been pointed out by them.
+That they had reported themselves supposedly took the child witnesses by surprise, since the children had not named Margareta Matsdotter and Maria Jöransdotter.
 In their confusion, the child witnesses first gave contradictory statements.
 Margareta Matsdotter and Maria Jöransdotter however assured the authorities that they were guilty, and adjusted their own confessions so as to fit in with the statements given by the children.
 Their trials went very swiftly because of their cooperation, and they were judged guilty.

 Margareta Matsdotter pointed out her employer Agnis Johansdotter, and Maria Jöransdotter the blacksmith's wife Karin Johansdotter, as the older women who had introduced them in to witchcraft.
 The trial of Agnis Johansdotter was postponed to a later date, and Karin Johansdotter committed suicide in prison.
 Next, Margareta Matsdotter and Maria Jöransdotter together pointed out Anna Persdotter as their accomplice.
 Anna Persdotter absolutely refused to confess, and was therefore sentenced to be burnt alive.
 Her sentence was reduced to customary decapitation when Margareta Matsdotter and Maria Jöransdotter convinced her to confess.
 Margareta Matsdotter, Maria Jöransdotter and Anna Persdotter were the only people in the Katarina witch trials who explicitly confessed themselves guilty of witchcraft.
 They were executed by decapitation on 12 May 1676.

 At this point in time, the imprisoned Jöran Nilsson Galle, himself accused of witchcraft, and his daughter, who was one of the wake cottage child witnesses, pointed out three folk healers, the women Helena Olofsdotter and Elsa Thomasdotter and the man Erik Eriksson, for witchcraft.
 Galle had been their patient on occasion.
-However, the trials against them was a problem for the judges, since the charges against them did not fit the crimes investigated during the Katarina witch trials.
+However, the trials against them was a problem for the judges, since these charges did not fit the crimes investigated during the Katarina witch trials.
 They were not accused for having abducted children to Satan in Blockula, but simply for sorcery because they were folk healers.
 Folk healers were often reported, because they often abused God's name in spells, but authorities normally did not execute this category of people, and therefore decided to deal with them as they normally did with folk healers: they confessed to have abused the name of God, stated their regret, and was sentenced to pillorying.
-A young housewife, Elisabet Eriksdotter, was also accused of child abduction to Satan around this time, but for reasons not documentary preserved, the judges did not find the accusations believable in her case and acquitted her.
+A young housewife, Elisabet Eriksdotter, was also accused of child abduction to Satan around this time, but for undocumented reasons, the judges did not find the accusations believable in her case and acquitted her.